 Abstract.
-DEER spectroscopy applied to orthogonally spin-labeled biomolecular complexes allows to simplify the assignment of intra- and inter-molecular distances, thereby increasing the information content per sample.
-In fact, various spin labels can be addressed independently in DEER experiments due to spectroscopically non-overlapping central transitions, distinct relaxation times and/or transition moments, hence they are referred to as spectroscopically "orthogonal".
-Molecular complexes

-- 5 which are, for example, orthogonally spin-labeled with nitroxide (NO) and gadolinium (Gd) labels give access to three distinct DEER "channels", optimized to selectively probe NO-NO, NO-Gd and Gd-Gd distances.
+Different types of spin labels can be addressed independently in EPR experiments due to spectroscopically nonoverlapping central transitions, distinct relaxation times and/or transition moments, hence they are referred to as spectroscopically 'orthogonal'.
+DEER spectroscopy applied to orthogonally spin-labeled biomolecular complexes allows simplifying the assignment of intra- and inter-molecular distances, thereby increasing the information content per sample.
+Molecular complexes which are, for example, spin-labeled with nitroxide (NO) and gadolinium (Gd) labels give access to three distinct DEER "channels", optimized to selectively probe NO-NO, NO-Gd and Gd-Gd distances.
 Nevertheless, it has been previously recognized that crosstalk signals between individual DEER channels can occur, for example, when a Gd-Gd distance appears in a DEER channel optimized to detect NO-Gd distances.
 This is caused by residual spectral overlap between NO and Gd spins, which therefore, cannot be considered as perfectly 'orthogonal'.
-Here, we present a systematic study on how to identify - 10 and suppress crosstalk signals that can appear in DEER experiments using mixtures of NO-NO, NO-Gd and Gd-Gd molecular rulers, characterized by distinct, non-overlapping distance distributions.
-This study will help to correctly assign the distance peaks in homo- and hetero-complexes of biomolecules carrying non-perfectly orthogonal spin labels.
+Here, we present a systematic study on mixtures of NO-NO, NO-Gd and Gd-Gd molecular rulers, characterized by distinct, non-overlapping distance distributions, to identify and suppress crosstalk signals in DEER experiments.
+The strategies presented here will aid the correct assignment of distance peaks in homo- and hetero-complexes of biomolecules carrying gadolinium and nitroxide spin labels.

-1 Introduction
+Introduction